peerdavid/sphero-rvr/README.md

 ## Hardware
-For the hardware we need to connect the raspberry pi 4b to the sphero rvr, install the raspberry camera, install 3x ultrasonic sensors and the buzzer:
+For the hardware we need to connect the raspberry pi 4b to the sphero rvr, install the raspberry camera, install 3x ultrasonic sensors and the buzzer.
+To test whether your hardware works corretly, you can use the test scripts of test/*.py

 ## Ultrasonic
 The RPI gpio's work with 3.3V, the ultrasonic sensors with 5V.
 Therefore the echo of the ultrasonic is downscaled to  3.3V via two resistors R1 and R2: